 When using collaboration tools, how can you ensure you’re working from the latest version of a document?
 If there’s great communication and good naming conventions then it could work.
 But what if an employee downloaded a file to work on at home and a colleague didn’t know?
-Work can be duplicated and time wasted.
+Work can be duplicated and things can get a little messy.

 In some industries compliance can mean the difference between ongoing production or being shut down.
 Using the correct product specification could be vital, and having a customer’s final order means the right product is made first time.
-A good Document Management System will clearly show the latest document with an audit trail of what's been changed by who and when.
+A good Document Management System will clearly show which is the latest document as well as provide an audit trail of what's been changed by who and when.

-In a document management system, retention rules can be applied to each document type.
+With a Document Management System, retention rules can be applied to each document type.
 When an invoice is saved, the date is logged and rules in the background know it can be deleted six years later.
-There's no need to keep an excel document noting how long you can keep information, or use calendar reminders.
+There's no need to keep an excel document to manage this or use calendar reminders.

-Any manual process can be automated, whether it involves paper being passed between departments or an employee adding codes to invoices.
-Choosing a dedicated document management system, along with an experienced supplier means this type of functionality can be done by the software.
-The system can simplify tasks, increase productivity and reduce errors.
+Any manual process can be automated, whether it involves paper being passed between departments or an employee coding invoices.

 Choosing a dedicated Document Management System, along with an experienced supplier means this type of functionality is taken care of by the software.
 Processes are streamlined from start to finish, improving speed and accuracy.
 Manual data entry is reduced which increases productivity and reduces errors.

 Whatever your challenge may be - too much paper, the security of employee records, lost documents or slow invoice processing, we'd love to learn more.
 Speak to us about a free process assessment and understand how our solutions will make a difference.